In collaboration with Eden, we're planting up to 2.5 million new trees in Madagascar, in our own forest.

 “It’s the trees that should save us”.
-That’s how Jørgen Steen Nielsen wrote in Information on October 16, 2018 and we believe him.
+That’s what Jørgen Steen Nielsen wrote in Information on October 16, 2018 and we agree with him.

-That is why we are also extremely happy and proud of the latest collaboration in Climaider – Eden Reforestation Projects.
 In collaboration with Eden, over the next few years we will be planting up to 2.5 million new trees in Madagascar, in our own forest.
-That is, there will be a concrete (huge huge) forest in Madagascar solely because of the members of the Climaids.
+Because of the members of Climaider, we have a forrest in Madagascar that continues to grow in size every day.

-The trees we plant through Eden Reforestation Projects are therefore on top the normal compensation.
-At the bottom of the page you can read why we do this.
+The trees we plant through Eden Reforestation Projects are therefore additional to the normal compensation.
+At the bottom of this page, you can read why we do this.

 Eden Reforestation Projects is a non-profit that has planted more than 300 million trees since 2004.
 Millions!
 They have achieved Platinum status with GuideStar (an American organization that assesses and ranks non-profits), is an official UN partner project and operates according to their employ to plant methodology.